benatbarrueta/biciTech/readme.md

 You need to download the following dependencies:

-**axios, config, dotenv, express, mongo, mongoose, nodemon, and openweather**
+**axios, config, dotenv, express, mongo, mongoose, nodemon, openweather swagger-jsdoc, and swagger-ui-express**

 To do this, run the following command: